The Terreta Spain guide for your investment in Spain in 2025

 What is the average return on a rental investment in Spain?

-Are property prices rising in Spain?
+Are real estate prices increasing in Spain?

-Which type of rental to choose?
+Which type of rental should you choose?

-- Long-term: stable income, simplified management.
+– Long term: stable income, simplified management.

 – Madrid: Villaverde (11.9%), Puente de Vallecas (9.8%), Usera (8.6%).